Do you want to add a Facebook event calendar in WordPress?

 You can add the Facebook event calendar to your WordPress website using a block, widget, or shortcode.

-If you’ve created more than one event calendar or feed using Smash Balloon, then you’ll need to know the calendar’s code if you’re going to use a block or widget.
+If you have created more than one event calendar or feed using Smash Balloon, then you will need to know the calendar’s code if you’re going to use a block or widget.

-To get this information, go to Facebook Feed » All Feeds and then look at the
+To get this information, go to Facebook Feed » All Feeds and then copy the text under ‘Shortcode.’
+In the following image, we will need to use

 If you want to show your Facebook events calendar on a page or post, then you can use the ‘Custom Facebook Feed’ block.